yazabat/multi-clouding/content/about/_index.md

 +++

-**Multi-Clouding** Blog posts are about cloud architecture, POC's and guidelines about cloud-based analytics solutions Data is constantly changing.
+**Multi-Clouding** Blog posts are about cloud architecture, POC's and guidelines about cloud-based analytics solutions.
+Data is constantly changing.
 Cloud providers make it possible for your data and operations teams to set up data expectations and automate processes.